-The practicum provides students with a unique opportunity to gain professional experience and apply knowledge and skills learned in the classroom to real-world public health settings and real-time public health issues.
-The practicum is critical to students’ academic and professional development and their ability to become competent in the practice of public health.
+The experience provides students with the opportunity to gain professional experience and apply knowledge and skills learned in the classroom to real-world public health settings and real-time public health issues.
+The Applied Practice Experience is critical to students’ academic and professional development and their ability to become competent in the practice of public health.

-Those working in the public health field who are interested in hosting MPH students by serving as Practicum Preceptors should contact Carol LaRegina, Practicum Director, at email@example.com or 717-531-0003, ext.
-287460.
+Those working in the public health field who are interested in hosting MPH students by serving as preceptors should contact Julie Lentes at email@example.com .

 All MPH students will complete PHS 894: Capstone Experience in their final semester of the program.
 PHS 894: Capstone Experience serves as students’ culminating experience where students will utilize the information acquired from previous public health courses to design, carry out, and present a scholarly project through a paper and poster presentation.